nuclearWinters/lerna-monorepo/README.md

 # Monorepo with a GraphQL Gateway and Relay specifications

-This project explores microservices as a monorepository.
+This project explores microservices in a monorepository.

-These microservices expose GraphQL schemas with Relay specifications and are merged into one in the GraphQL Gateway so the  app only need to fetch data from one endpoint.

-Docker will run all microservices locally.

-This app is about lending money and earning interest.
+These microservices use GraphQL (with Relay specifications) along with a GraphQL Gateway.
+Docker is being used to orchestrate the rollout of services.

+Microservices support HTTP2 at application layer.

 **Programming Languages:**

 - Javascript
 - Typescript

-**Communications:**
+**Architecture Tools:**

 - Kafka
 - gRPC
-- GraphQL
+- GraphQL (Relay specifications)

-**Specifications:**

-- Relay
+- Nginx

-**Tools:**
+**Developer Tools:**

 - Husky
 - Prettier
 - Webpack
-- lint-staged
 - Eslint
 - Jest
 - Babel
-- Typescript
+- Docker

-**Dependencies:**
+**NPM Dependency Highlights:**

 - lerna
-- express
 - graphql
-- graphql-ws
+- graphql-sse
 - jsonwebtokens
 - @grpc/grpc-js
 - kafkajs